ThaisRobba/javascript-emmet/README.md

-phaser-emmet
+javascript-emmet
 ============

-Settings and snippets for using [Phaser](http://phaser.io) with [Emmet](http://emmet.io)
+Settings and snippets for using JavaScript with [Emmet](http://emmet.io) as seen on [Invrse](http://invrse.co/brackets-snippets)

 ###Snippets

 Be sure to check the snippets files for all commands.
-What you can do with this config files is stuff like this: